rh-ecosystem-edge/ztp-pipeline-relocatable/contrib/README.md

 - **manifests**

     Within the folder `manifests` should the .yaml files to be applied to the spoke cluster.
-In the template example is just the namespace where the feature will be installed.
+In the template example is just a manifest to create a namespace called `contrib-template`.
+In here can be created as must as needed manifests objects to be applied to the spoke cluster, called from the `deploy.sh` script.

 # 2. Create contrib feature